Cases

 Case Page: Mahmoud v.
 Taylor

 In Mahmoud v.
-Taylor, a group of parents from Montgomery County, Maryland, challenged a local Board of Education's policy.
+Taylor, a group of parents from Montgomery County, Maryland, challenged a local Board of Education’s policy.
 The policy mandated that elementary school students read books featuring LGBTQ+ themes without prior parental notification or the option to opt out.
-The parents, hailing from diverse religious backgrounds—including Islam, Catholicism, and Orthodox Christianity—argued that this…
+The parents, hailing from diverse religious backgrounds—Muslim, Catholic, and Orthodox—argued that this policy infringed upon…

 Read More